diogomg/MobFogSim/README.md

 In src/org/fog/vmmobile/AppExample.java, run as -> Java application

 ### Requirements
-*JAVA SDK
+* JAVA SDK

 Optional:

-*IBM CPLEX for optimazation algorithms
+* IBM CPLEX for optimization algorithms

-*cscope for browsing the source code
+* cscope for browsing the source code

 ## Parameters

-*  First parameter: 0/1 -> migration process are denied or allowed
+*  First parameter: 0/1 -> migration processes are denied or allowed
 *  Second parameter: Positive Integer -> seed to be used in the random numbers generation
 *  Third parameter: 0/1 -> Migration point approach is fixed (0) or based on the user speed (1)
-*  Fourth parameter: 0/1/2 -> Migration strategy approach to select the destintion Cloudlet.
-It can be based on the lowest latency (0), lowest distance between the user and cloudlet (1), or lowest distance between user and Access Point (2)
+*  Fourth parameter: 0/1/2 -> Migration strategy approach to select the destination Cloudlet.
+It can be based on the lowest latency (0), the lowest distance between the user and cloudlet (1), or the lowest distance between the user and Access Point (2)
 *  Fifth parameter: Positive Integer -> Number of users
 *  Sixth parameter: Positive Integer -> Base Network Bandwidth between cloudlets
 *  Seventh parameter: 0/1/2 -> Migration policy based on Complete VM/Cold migration (0), Complete Container migration (1), or Container Live Migration (3)
-*  Eighth parameter: Non Negative Integer -> User Mobility prediction, in seconds
+*  Eighth parameter: Non-Negative Integer -> User Mobility prediction, in seconds
-*  Ninth parameter: Non Negative Integer -> User Mobility prediction inaccuracy, in meters
+*  Ninth parameter: Non-Negative Integer -> User Mobility prediction inaccuracy, in meters
 *  Tenth parameter: Positive negative Integer -> Base Network Latency between cloudlets

 Example